-Apple and Augmented Reality (AR): What you need to know!
+Apple and Augmented Reality (AR) rumor round up

 That's one of the rumors!
 At some point having to hold a phone in your hand becomes less convenient than simply putting on a pair of glasses or contacts or otherwise intercepting and altering the photons going into your eyes.

+Gizmodo got its hands on an Environmental Health and Safety report in April 2017 that seemingly implies employees have been testing some sort of AR or VR unit.

+One report on February 21 that included "medical treatment beyond first aid," involved a prototype unit at Apple's De Anza office in Cupertino.
+"After BT4 user study, user advised study lead, that she experienced discomfort in her eye and said she was able to see the laser flash at several points during the study.
+Study lead referred her to optometrist and secured prototype unit for analysis."
+In another report, an employee working at Apple's Vallco Parkway office in Cupertino reported eye pain on March 2.
+"Employee reported eye pain after working with new prototype, thought it may be associated with use.
+He noticed that the security seal on the magenta (outer) case had been broken and had thought the unit may have been tampered with."
+A source inside Apple speculated that this injury may have something to do with an augmented reality product Apple may be testing, something like glasses with an overhead display.

-Google Glasses were strange and off-putting and intermediated more than enhanced.
-Snapchat Spectacles have managed to be hipper, if more limited.
-What, if anything, Apple might do with visual wearables is interesting to imagine.
+Injuries or no, what, if anything, Apple might do with visual wearables is interesting to imagine.
+The Financial Times, on March 27, 2017:

 Apple first began to build a team to examine the feasibility of a head-worn device more than a year ago.
 Now, it is devoting more resources to its augmented-reality efforts, with the aim of taking it from a science project towards a consumer product, according to people familiar with the company's plans.
 However, any launch is still at least a year away, perhaps much longer.
 Apple declined to comment.